Safety & Reporting

 If your request for information draws Cantina’s attention to a violation of our Terms of Service or Community Guidelines, Cantina will take action to prevent further abuse, which may alert the customer to Cantina’s awareness of its misconduct.
 Your request should explicitly include instruction to Cantina to not take action if you wish to prevent potential awareness on the part of Cantina’s user(s).

-Testimony
+Testimony and certification

 Records produced in response to law enforcement requests are self-authenticating and do not require the testimony of records custodians.
 We are unable to provide expert testimony.